 [Jan 10, 2018, 8:49 PM]

 Rebounding from a COVID-19 slowdown, Charlotte looks to the future with new lodging options in the Center City.
-JW Marriott Charlotte, the first of Marriott International's luxury flagship hotels in North Carolina, is poised to open this summer across the street from the Charlotte Convention Center.
-With 381 oversize rooms and suites, the property will feature 22,240 square feet of meeting space, a Spa by JW, rooftop lounge and pool, Dean's Italian Steakhouse and Caroline's Oyster Bar.
+JW Marriott Charlotte, the first of Marriott International's luxury flagship hotels in North Carolina, opened in July across the street from the Charlotte Convention Center.
+With 381 oversize rooms and suites, the property features 22,240 square feet of meeting space, a Spa by JW, rooftop lounge and pool, Dean's Italian Steakhouse and Caroline's Oyster Bar.
 The hotel is part of the Ally Charlotte Center project.
 In other developments, the 175-room Hyatt Centric SouthPark Charlotte opened in June.
 The first of the millennial-minded brand's properties in North Carolina, the hotel features such colorful touches as a 6-foot-tall peacock sculpture and murals saluting Charlotte's Revolutionary War history and the nation's first gold rush.
 Dining options include IRO in the lobby and Mizu, a seafood-focused rooftop restaurant.
 These new arrivals follow the August 2020 opening of the Kessler Collection's 254-room Grand Bohemian Charlotte, complete with art gallery, spa and fitness center, and restaurant with rooftop bar and lounge.